It's a very common interview question...tell me about yourself?

 A good response would be along these lines:

 “During my time at university I studied business and information technology.
-I obtained my master's degree, after which I studied for my marketing degree and an international business qualification.
+I obtained my master's degree, after which I studied for my marketing degree and international business qualification.
 I received awards for having the highest grades in the university, while being employed at a major cell phone company retailer.

 During my time there, I developed personal skills that allow me to work more effectively with customers in a fast-paced environment.
 My biggest strength is my ability to communicate, by listening effectively to the needs of my customers to ensure they have the right product to solve their problems.
 My second strength is my ability to sell and hit targets.
 I enjoy working under pressure, learning about new products, setting and reaching goals.
 During my three years at the company I never lost one customer, an accomplishment I am very proud of.
 This is why I feel I would be an asset to your team with my experience and education."